Risk sharing under heterogeneous beliefs without convexity: Introduction

 The paper unfolds as follows.
-Section~\ref{sec:prelim} collects preliminaries, introduces consistent risk measures and characterises their admissibility for our main results.
-The latter are collected in Section~\ref{sec:main}, where we also discuss the necessity of the involved assumptions.
-Theorem~\ref{thm:risksh_mon} covers the case of agents endowed with consistent risk measures, which are cash-additive and law invariant by definition.
+Section~\ref{sec:prelim} collects preliminaries.
+Consistent and star-shaped risk measures and their admissibility for our main results are studied at length in Section~\ref{sec:consistent}.
+In Section~\ref{sec:heterogeneous}, we carefully introduce our setting of heterogeneous reference probability measures and motivate the buttressing assumption from four different angles.
+The main results are then collected in Section~\ref{sec:main}.
+Theorem~\ref{thm:risksh_mon} covers the case of agents endowed with consistent risk measures.
+The latter are cash-additive and law invariant by definition.
 Theorem~\ref{thm:application2}, goes one step further and addresses capital requirements with multidimensional security markets and acceptance sets induced by consistent risk measures, thus dispensing with cash-additivity and law invariance.
-All proofs and auxiliary results can be found in Appendices~\ref{appendix}--\ref{last appendix}.
+All proofs, mathematical details, and auxiliary results can be found in Appendices~\ref{appendix}--\ref{last appendix}.
+Examples illustrating the main text are relegated to Appendix~\ref{sec:examples}.

-\section{Preliminaries}
+\subsection{Preliminaries}